symfony-cmf/symfony-cmf-docs/getting_started/routing.rst

 Linking a Route with a Model Instance
 -------------------------------------

-Depending on you application's logic, a requested URL may have an associated model instance from the database.
+Depending on your application's logic, a requested URL may have an associated model instance from the database.
 Those Routes can implement the ``RouteObjectInterface``, and optionally return a model instance, that will be automatically passed to the Controller as the ``$contentDocument`` variable,